How Do I Register for VAT?

 Some businesses decide to volunteer for VAT registration, even though their VAT taxable turnover is still below the threshold.

-• Can reclaim VAT, because it regularly pays more VAT on purchases than it would charge on sales (so it could reclaim the difference from HMRC)
+This tends to be because the business regularly pays more VAT on purchases than it would charge on sales over the same period of time.
+Registering allows it to reclaim the difference between the two amounts.

 What are the consequences of registering for VAT late?